-Laskin C.J.further found the impugned portion of the regulations to be invalid and severable form the balance of the regulations, so that such balance continued to apply.
-The net effect was for the ship in question (which had a Liberian registry) to gain an immunity from compulsory pilotage requirements because, through the striking-out a few words (stipulating a requirement that a vessel be “registered in Canada” or “registered in the United States”) which had excluded it from the exemption.
+Laskin C.J. further found the impugned portion of the regulations to be invalid and severable from the balance of the regulations, so that such balance continued to apply.
+The net effect was for the ship in question (which had a Liberian registry) to gain an immunity from compulsory pilotage requirements, through the striking-out of a few words (stipulating a requirement that a vessel be “registered in Canada” or “registered in the United States”) which had excluded it from the exemption.

 In reversing the New Brunswick Court of Appeal and in finding that the exemption was available, Pigeon J stated (at pp. 794-795):